 - Axe Cop.
 Very evident as it is written by a six-year old.
 There are good guys (who can do anything they want), and bad guys (who don't need to do anything bad apart from being bad to be such).

 - In Sinfest, Played with.

 - Falcon Twin's Evan views the world in this manner, in keeping with the teachings of his church.
 This causes considerable friction with the rest of the party's Black and Gray Morality.

-- In Crouching Ostrich Hidden Vulture, the ninjas' only aim is to kill the "dragon rider", whose main reason to kill the ninjas is to not die.
+- In Game Over Tales: Crouching Ostrich, Hidden Vulture', the ninjas' only aim is to kill the "dragon rider", whose main reason to kill the ninjas is to not die.